frizatch/ScrollyTelling-Introduction/README.md

 Sign in to the Knight Lab StoryMapJS via a Google account.

 Pick a basemap for the project from the dropdown or look for further options on the [Leaflet Providers Page](https://leaflet-extras.github.io/leaflet-providers/preview/)

+Customize your background and markers.
+You can find freely usable map pins on the [Clker site](http://www.clker.com/search/map+pin/1) among other places.

 Add a slide and build out each point of interest per slide!
 - Enter location with lat/lon in decimal degrees or find locations using built-in geocoder provided by Mapbox